sowmyathogiti/Healthify/README.md

 - Users are able to view data from past challenges by clicking on the results.
 - User can access the application only by submitting required details.
 - Enabling responsive Mobile menu for Tablets and Mobiles.
-- Easy Navigation across different screens.
+- User can Easily Navigate across different screens.
-- Clarity and Readability of application buttons.
+- User can have a clear Clarity and Readability of application buttons.
-- Responsiveness of drop-down lists.
+- User can have Responsiveness of drop-down lists.
-- Distinguishing the inactive buttons from active buttons.
+- User can Distinguish the inactive buttons from active buttons.
-- Customers’ Payment data security.

  ## Assigning user stories to Sprints: